International Crimes Tribunal 1 (ICT-1) on Monday handed former

-Ghulam Azam verdict - 90 years in prison
+Jamaat-e-Islami chief Ghulam Azam 90 years in prison for conspiracies,

 The three-member International Crimes Tribunal-1 pronounced the historic verdict against Ghulam Azam, now 91, in the crowded courtroom on the first floor of the Old High Court building in tight security.